Malaysian court to deliver verdict in Najib's first 1MDB trial - France 24

 Anger at the looting played a large part in the shock loss of Najib's long-ruling coalition in elections two years ago, and he was arrested and hit with dozens of charges following his defeat.

+The verdict is a test of Malaysia's rule of law.
+It comes about five months after Najib's scandal-plagued party returned to power as part of a coalition, a development observers fear could affect the outcome of his cases.

-The Kuala Lumpur High Court is expected to deliver the verdict in the first of Najib's 1MDB-link trials, which began in April last year, at 10am (0200 GMT) Tuesday.
+The court is expected to deliver the verdict at 10:00 am (0200 GMT), in the first of Najib's 1MDB-link trials, which began in April last year.

 It centres on the transfer of 42 million ringgit ($9.9 million) from a former 1MDB unit, SRC International, into his bank accounts.